 Many NYU Accra students intern and take part in community service with NGOs, local businesses, and philanthropic groups, helping them to understand social entrepreneurship in a fast-developing city.
 Numerous cocurricular travel opportunities introduce students to the diversity and complexity of West African culture.
 Whether learning Twi, the city's local dialect, or embracing local West African culture, students at NYU Accra are rewarded with an unparalleled intellectual and cultural experience.

 All students are required to reside in NYU-arranged housing facilities as a condition of enrollment at NYU Accra.
-The housing facilities are located in residential neighborhoods within walking distance of the NYU Global Academic Center and provide shared bedrooms, kitchens, and common space.
+The housing facilities are located in a residential neighborhood within walking distance of the academic center and provide shared bedrooms, kitchens, and common space.